-Police to discuss ‘new direction’ in Delphi murders; ‘significant’ developments expected
+‘We also believe this person is from Delphi’: Police release new sketch, additional information in Delphi murder investigation

-DELPHI, Ind. — Indiana State Police will discuss the “new direction” of their investigation into the 2017 murders of Abby Williams and Libby German in Delphi.
+DELPHI, Ind. -- Indiana State Police released new information in the 2017 murders of Abby Williams and Libby German in Delphi.

-The news conference is scheduled for 12 p.m. at the Canal Center located at 1030 North Washington Street in Delphi.
-The public is invited to attend; doors will open at 11:30 a.m. and limited seating will be available.
+During a noon news conference, ISP Superintendent Doug Carter revealed a new sketch that appears to be a suspect much younger than a previously circulated sketch.

-State police didn’t provide details about the briefing, but a source told FOX59 that “significant news” will come out of Monday’s news conference.
-The source said police haven’t made an arrest.
+Carter said the investigation has shifted in direction.
+They now believe they're looking for someone who lives in Delphi or used to live in the city.
+He also said investigators were looking for the owner of a vehicle found abandoned on the east side of County Road 300 North next to the Hoosier Heartland Highway between 12 p.m. and 5 p.m.
+The vehicle was parked at the old CPS/DCS/Welfare building, police said.

 The teens were reported missing on Feb.
 13, 2017.
 Their bodies were discovered the next day.
 On Feb.
 15, 2017, Indiana State Police and the Carroll County Sheriff's Department released a photo of a man who was reportedly walking on the trail around the time the girls disappeared.
 A week later, investigators released an audio recording of a man's voice saying "down the hill."
 The photo and audio came from Libby German's phone, police said.